General Questions

 We have a strict 48 hour Cancellation Policy to allow us enough time to book someone else in to your appointment.

 Cancellation fees up to the full cost of your consultation apply if less than 48 hours notice is given to any changes to your scheduled appointment or if you fail to attend.
 Medicare and other third party agencies do not cover cancellation fees.
-Contact us about a confidential payment plan if your circumstances were unavoidable.
+Contact us on 0435 441 359 about a confidential payment plan if your circumstances were unavoidable.

 Information about Therapy

-What do I need to do Therapy online?
+What equipment do I need to do online therapy?

-You will recieve a link in your confirmation SMS three days before your appointment.
+You will recieve a link in your SMS reminder three days before your appointment.
 This same link will also be in your email reminder that is automatically sent the day before your appointment.

 How does CBT work?